BBVA/apicheck/docs/docs/quick_start.md

 <a id="requirements"></a>
 # Requirements

-APICheck uses heavily Docker, so you must have the Docker daemon installed in order to use it.
+APICheck relies heavily on Docker, so you must have the Docker daemon installed in order to use it.

-Although you can run APICheck tools by directly pulling and running each Docker image, We recommend you to use the ***APICheck Package Manager***.
+Although you can run APICheck tools by directly pulling and running each Docker image, We recommend that you use the ***APICheck Package Manager***.
 This document will explain how to use it to run APICheck.

 <a id="installation"></a>